wp-plugins/rss-import/readme.txt

 1. `noitems`- Message, when the feed is empty, Default is `No items, feed is empty.`
 1. `after_noitems` - HTML or string before message, when the feed is empty, Default is `</p>`
 1. `before_error` - HTML or string before message, when the feed have an error, Default is `<p>`
-1. `error` - Errormessage, Default is `Error: Feed has a error or is not valid`
+1. `error` - Errormessage, Default is `Error: Feed has an error or is not valid`
 1. `after_error` - HTML or string before message, when the feed have an error, Default is `</p>`
 1. `paging` - Pagination on, set `TRUE`, Default is `FALSE`
 1. `prev_paging_link` - Linkname for previous page, Default is `&laquo; Previous`